colmbaston/GRA/README.md

 * W, A, S, D, Q, and E to move forward, left, backward, right, up, and down respectively.
 * Click and drag to change camera angle.
 * C to toggle between perspective and orthographic projections.
-* P to toggle .
+* P to toggle the simulation pause state.
-* V to toggle the volcano eruption.
+* V to toggle the volcano eruption state.

 ## Screenshots